 An automatically-generated construction variable containing the rpath flags to be used when linking a program with shared libraries.
-The value of \$RPATH is created by appending \$RPATHPREFIX and \$RPATHSUFFIX to the beginning and end of each directory in \$RPATH.
+The value of \$RPATH is created by respectively prepending \$RPATHPREFIX and appending \$RPATHSUFFIX to the beginning and end of each directory in \$RPATH.